 - Upon the confirmation of Associate Justice Elena Kagan, the Supreme Court counts three women among its nine Justices for the first time in history, still only one-third of the members of that Court.
 Only four of the 112 Justices ever to serve on the highest court in the land have been women.

-- Women are also vastly underrepresented on the Eighth Circuist (where they make up 18% of judges), the Third Circuit (about 21%) and the Fourth Circuit (about 27%).
+- Women are also vastly underrepresented on the Eighth Circuit (where they make up 18% of judges), the Third Circuit (about 17%), and the Fourth Circuit (about 27%).

-- But there are still over a dozen district courts around the country where there has never been a female judge.
+- But there are still eleven district courts around the country where there has never been a female judge.